sadjorlolo/sarah-tictactoe/README.md

       the particular signed-in user only.
 -  jQuery for DOM manipulation and event handling functionality.

+## Unsolved Problems

+1. Update responsiveness of gameboard height for smaller screens.
+Currently, the width changes with bootstrap, but height stays static.
+2. Update `updateGameSuccess` message to reveal whose turn it is.

 ## Wireframes & User Stories

 ![Tic Tac Toe Wireframe](https://i.imgur.com/F8BSAez.png "Sarah's tictactoe wireframe")